-Similar to the apple cinnamon quinoa bake, this recipe is made with pearled barley, which offers more fiber than quinoa to keep you feeling fuller longer.
+Similar to our apple cinnamon quinoa bake, this recipe is also made with a whole grain, which helps to keep you feeling fuller longer.

 The blueberries and pureed grapes add fiber to prevent belly bloat and give it a natural sweetness, so there's no need for added sugars.
 The plant-based protein powder, eggs, and soy milk jack up the protein so you'll feel pepped, satisfied, and ready to tackle your day.